 Best for Luxury: The Betsy

 Art Deco might be the architectural style of choice in South Beach, but The Betsy stands apart with its Georgian flair.
 This luxury hotel places an emphasis on culture — think musical and literary programming, plus art exhibits — in a refined oasis that combines beachy decor with the elegant atmosphere of a gentleman’s club.
 There are 61 light and airy rooms here, each with a small library and marble bathroom, that range in size from standard kings to a four-bedroom suite with a baby grand piano.
-There are also a number of drinking and dining options like LT Steak & Seafood, the Lobby Bar, and the Panther Coffee Shop.
+There are also a number of drinking and dining options like LT Steak & Seafood, the Lobby Bar, and the Carlton Room Café.
 The majority of other activities revolve around the Ocean Front Deck, three stories above the hustle and bustle of South Beach; here, there’s morning yoga, a pool during the day, and a romantic lounge in the evening.
 It’s also the site of the hotel's Zen-inspired spa and wellness garden.

 Best for Families: 1 Hotel South Beach